evilchili/dnd/deadsands/content/regions/blooming-wastes.md

 tags: region, homebrew
 date: 2022-07-20 17:54:47.286869
 template: region
+show_dm_content: True
 region:
     name: The Blooming Wastes
     size: 20
     terrain: difficult
-    description:  |
+    dm_notes:  |
-        The Blooming Wastes stretch out before you: a mostly flat expanse of hard,  cracked earth blanketed by some kind of sandy brown scrub.
-Small mesas dot the horizon, suggesting the possibility of shelter.
-As you approach you see that the scrub is covered in thick black thorns sharp enough to pierce boot leather; you will need to tread carefully.
+        A mostly flat expanse of hard-packed earth blanked by redfoot, a hardy, sandy-brown moss covered in sharp thorns.
+At night glowing clusters of moon blossoms emerge from the earth and open their petals, bathing the entire wasteland in a pale, silvery light.
     skills:
         travel:
             DC: 10